puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_node_definitions.markdown

 * `default`

 You can turn off this fuzzy name matching by changing the puppet master's [`strict_hostname_checking`][strict] setting to `true`.
 This will cause Puppet to skip step 3 and only use the node's full name before resorting to `default`.

+### Regex Capture Variables

+Regex node definitions will set numbered regex capture variables ($1, $2, etc.) within the body of the node definition.
+This is similar to the behavior of [conditional statements][conditional] that use regexes.

 ### Code Outside Node Statements